Section 40-12-220 through 40-12-227, Code of Alabama 1975.

-Rental tax is a privilege tax levied on the lessor for the leasing or renting of tangible personal property.
-The gross receipts, including any rental tax invoiced, from the leasing or rental of tangible personal property are subject to the State rental tax at the following rates:
+Rental or leasing tax is a privilege tax levied on the lessor for renting or leasing of tangible personal property.
+The gross receipts, including any rental tax invoiced, from the rental or leasing of tangible personal property are subject to the state rental tax.